Skip to main content

 get_priceAInspect

-Fetch the current published value for a FLOPS compute or inference price index.
-Returns {value, unit, ts, tier, confidence, verify_url, citation_url}.
+Fetch the current published value for a FLOPS compute price index.
+Returns {value, unit, as_of, data_tier, confidence, verify_url, citation_url}.
 Cheapest way to answer 'what does X trade at right now?'
-Confidence is HIGH/MED/LOW; tier is LIVE/SETTLED/SEED.
-Carries no methodology or source attribution by design.
+Confidence is a label (HIGH or MED), never a numeric weight.
+Carries no methodology or source attribution by design — the anonymous surface does not enumerate the tiers or families it withholds.

 ParametersJSON Schema